COST TO JOIN THE CLUB

 Twice a year we produce an electronic Membership Directory that includes the information from application for each member and their picture.

 By completing our application and joining, you agree to allow us to print your information in our Membership Directory.
 The directory information is not to be used for anything other than chapter activities/business.

 Where can you have this much fun for $10. per year?

-You must need to be a member of FMCA to join this club.
-If Joining-Fill in application, email to firstname.lastname@example.org, or mail application and make check payable to Cuatro Estados and send to:
+Membership to FMCA is required to join this club.
+If Joining, Fill in application, email to firstname.lastname@example.org , or mail application and make check payable to Cuatro Estados and send to:

 CUATRO ESTADOS Treasurer